djohnsonkc/git-branching-with-attributes/README.md

 git commit -m "staging change to config.json"
 git push origin staging

-3) Switch back to master: git checkout master
+3) Switch back to master:
+git checkout master
+git merge staging

 4) Confirm that config.json is unchanged by the merge from staging